-- 1. The submission reflects evidence of - a) Features of the proposed program distinct from other existing similar-seeming programs and/or - b) evidence of demand for the program which is not met by similar existing programs.
+- 1. The submission reflects evidence of - a) features of the proposed program distinct from other existing similar-seeming programs, and/or - b) evidence of demand for the program which is not met by similar existing programs.

-- A comparison of the proposed program with potentially related degree programs in Ontario. - Appendix D: Section 3: Summary of Application Form Directions and Guidelines for Applying for Ministerial Consent under the Post-Secondary Education Choice & Excellence Act, 2000 will also be considered.
+Appendix D: Section 3: Summary of Application Form.
+Directions and Guidelines for Applying for Ministerial Consent under the Post-Secondary Education Choice & Excellence Act, 2000